-E 15: Recording light periods
+E 16: Recording light periods

-Lighting patterns in all houses must be recorded and records must be made available to Humane Farm Animal Care during the inspection and at other times, upon request.
+Lighting patterns/ programs in all houses must be recorded and records must be made available to Humane Farm Animal Care during the inspection and at other times, upon request.

-E 16: Light intensity
+E 17: Light intensity

 - a.
-Daytime light levels in the house must allow birds to see and be inspected without difficulty. - b.
+Daytime light levels whether fixed or portable, in the house must allow birds to see and be inspected without difficulty at any time. - b.
 Patches of high intensity artificial or natural light should be avoided within a house. - c.
 Reduction of overall light levels to control cannibalism must only be used as a last resort. - d.
-Monochromatic light (e.g., red light) is not permitted
+Monochromatic light (e.g., red light) is not permitted - e.
+If artificial light is used, it should be switched off in a stepped or gradual manner.
+Use of dimmers is encouraged.
+This allows the hens to prepare for darkness, encourages roost use and minimizes injuries.